fssfll/fssfll/lessons/mechsquare/mechsquare.md

 ---

 # What is the problem?
 EV3 robots (both real world and virtual) hardly ever do the same thing every time.
-This is because ther are slight variations in how the robot is started, wheel pre-loading, friction and many other factors that result in the robot driving a little more left, right, further, not as far even when the same program is run.
+This is because there are slight variations in how the robot is started, wheel pre-loading, friction and many other factors that result in the robot driving a little more left, right, further, not as far even when the same program is run.

 Anyone who has competed in FLL knows this can be __super frustrating__!